 This course completes the study of algebraic and trigonometric skills necessary for the successful study of calculus.
 Trigonometric functions and identities are applied to analytic geometry.
 Applications of oblique triangle trigonometry and vectors are emphasized.
-Systems of equations and inequalities are solved using algebraic, graphical, and matrix/determinant methods.
-Theory of equations including remainder, factor, and DeMoivre's theorem are used to study and help in graphing of equations.
+Systems of equations and inequalities are solved using algebraic, graphical, and matrix methods.
+Theory of equations including remainder, factor, and De Moivre's theorem are used to study and help in graphing equations.
+Using standard equations to graph and evaluate ellipses, hyperbola and parabolas is also emphasized.
 Series and sequences (arithmetic and geometric), as well as the binomial theorem and mathematical induction are introduced.
-Assistance from the Academic Support Center via tutors, filmstrips, audio and video taped lessons and computerassisted instruction is available for the topics in this course.
-A scientific calculator is required or software in the microcomputer lab.
-Course grades are weighted in calculations for honor roll or class ranking purposes.